jj7258/jj7258.github.io/README.md

 # Welcome, to my Github portfolio repository 👋

-This repository contains the license, images for my github portfolio.
+This repository contains the license, images and the markdown file for my github portfolio.